 What Is Anxiety?

-Anxiety is a reaction of the fight, flight, freeze, or fawn response system, which, when triggered appropriately, is not problematic.2 For example, if you’re being chased by a bear, this is probably a moment where anxiety is not only appropriate but also helpful.
-However, a prolonged reaction to this response isn’t healthy and, over time, can negatively impact both your physical and mental health.2
+Anxiety stems from the body’s natural fight, flight, freeze, or fawn response.
+When triggered appropriately—such as when facing immediate danger, like being chased by a bear—it serves a protective purpose.2 However, a prolonged reaction to this response isn’t healthy and, over time, can negatively impact both your physical and mental health.2

 Is Anxiety After a Breakup Normal?